in

 Halogen

 Halogen bulbs are durable and more energy-efficient then incandescent bulbs.
-They are a little more affordable than LED and emit a nice light that resembles natural sun.
+They are a little more affordable than LED and emit a nice radiance that resembles natural light.

 Halogen lights work by emitting halogen gas in an enclosed capsule.
 They have a lifespan of about one year.